-We seek to illuminate the brilliance of students from underrepresented backgrounds in engineering such as wxmen, first generation and/or low income, first in their family to study/pursue an engineering degree, or environments with limited exposure to engineering curriculum while providing a diverse network of support systems, and eliminating barriers to educational access.
+We seek to illuminate the brilliance of students who have been systemically marginalized in engineering.
+We welcome applications from all students, including womxn, first generation and/or low income, first in their family to study/pursue an engineering degree, or those from environments with limited exposure to engineering curriculum.

-The program fosters a community of critical thinkers and socially conscious leaders through sessions exploring technological impacts in society, visits with industry partners, and daily guest lectures by Stanford faculty from a multitude of departments within the School of Engineering.
+Challenge students to think critically through sessions exploring technological impacts in society, visits with industry partners, and daily guest lectures by Stanford faculty from the School of Engineering.

 SSEA 2020 will take place from Sunday, August 2, to Friday, August 28.
 The application for SSEA is available to incoming first-year students after they have accepted their Stanford offer of admission.
 A SUNet ID is required in order to submit an application.

 The application is open from Monday, May 18, until Sunday, May 31, 2020 at 11:59 p.m.
 (PDT).